inet-framework/inet/showcases/wireless/aggregation/doc/index.rst

 Goals
 -----

-When sending small packets, 802.11 protocol overhead becomes significant, which hampers performance.
-Frame aggregation is a feature which can mitigate the performance hit, by sending multiple data packets in a single 802.11 transmission.
-The use of aggregation decreases the number of contention periods, interframe spaces and protocol headers, thus increasing throughput.
+IEEE 802.11 frame aggregation is a feature that can improve the performance of wireless networks by reducing the overhead associated with transmitting small packets.
+When sending small packets over a wireless network using the 802.11 protocol, the overhead from protocol headers and other control information can become significant, resulting in reduced performance.
+Frame aggregation helps to mitigate this performance hit by allowing multiple data packets to be sent in a single 802.11 transmission.
+This reduces the number of contention periods, interframe spaces, and protocol headers, increasing the overall throughput of the network.

-This showcase contains an example simulation which demonstrates frame aggregation in INET's 802.11 model, examining if frame aggregation is useful when sending lots of small packets.
+In this showcase, we will demonstrate frame aggregation in INET's 802.11 model and examine its effect on performance when sending a large number of small packets.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/aggregation <https://github.com/inet-framework/inet/tree/master/showcases/wireless/aggregation>`__